-Course Content The first examined unit.

-'Exploring Language', assesses

-students' ability to analyse 'real-

-at their lexical and grammatical

-choices in relation to contextual

-factors.
-Students will learn how

-involves students writing about

-topical language issues, such

-as how technology impacts

-on language, or how gender

-influences speech.
-Students

-contrast texts from different

-non-fiction aenres - includina

-spoken transcripts featuring

-different accents and dialects
+The first examined unit.
+'Exploring Language', assesses students' ability to analyse 'realworld' texts - looking in detail at their lexical and grammatical choices in relation to contextual factors.
+Students will learn how to identify patterns in texts and to explore their effects on readers.
+This unit also involves students writing about topical language issues, such as how technology impacts on language, or how gender influences speech.
+Students also learn to compare and contrast texts from different non-fiction genres - including spoken transcripts featuring different accents and dialects children acquire language, how language is used in the media and how language has changed over the course of time.
+This analytical unit is also examined externally.

-The second unit.
-'Dimension

-of Linguistic Variation', leads

-to students investigating how
+The second unit, 'Dimension of Linguistic Variation', leads to students investigating how